netdata/netdata/README.md

 ### :office: Who uses Netdata?

-Netdata is a very popular project.
-By checking [the stargazers on github]([https://github.com/netdata/netdata/](https://github.com/netdata/netdata/stargazers)) you will find people from quite popular companies including: SAP, Qualcomm, IBM, Amazon, Intel, AMD, Unity, Baidu, Cisco, Samsung, Netflix, Facebook and hundreds more.
+Netdata is a popular project.
+Check its [stargazers on github](https://github.com/netdata/netdata/stargazers).
+You will find people from quite popular companies and enterprises, including: SAP, Qualcomm, IBM, Amazon, Intel, AMD, Unity, Baidu, Cisco, Samsung, Netflix, Facebook and hundreds more.

 Netdata is also popular in universities, including New York University, Columbia University, New Jersey University, and dozens more.